k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

   The Parameters selection has 2 modes:

-  - When checked (default), TDM randomly selects the entities from the list of all entities, those that match the selected parameters whereby each task execution gets different lists of entities that match the selected parameters.
+  - When checked (default), TDM randomly selects - from the list of all entities - entities that match the selected parameters.
+Each task execution gets different lists of entities that match the selected parameters.
 The **Selection Method** displayed in the Tasks List window is **Parameters - selection based on parameters with random selection**.

     Example:

     - Creating a task to load 5 customers using selected parameters.
 There are 800 customers that match the selected parameters.
 The task execution gets a random list of 5 customers from the list of 800 customers that match the selected parameters.

-  - When unchecked, it gets the first entities that match the selected parameters whereby each task execution gets the same list of entities that match the selected parameters.
+  - When unchecked, it gets the first entities that match the selected parameters.
+Each task execution gets the same list of entities that match the selected parameters.
 The **Selection Method** displayed in the Tasks List window is **Parameters - selection based only on Parameters**.

     Example: